-The most important thing to remember is that when you divide a variable by itself, it equals one, just like or
+The most important thing to remember is that when we divide a variable by itself, it equals 1, just like 5 ÷ 5 = 1 or x ÷ x = 1.

 Let's look at an example.
 Remember, fractions are just another way to write division.